zrachlin/MSKchat/README.md

 ```

 Otherwise, create a database named `mskchat` however you normally do.

+**Important:** Go to `/server/db/db.js` and change the `connectionString` on line 6 to include your postgres credentials (replace `'your-username'` and `'your-password'` in the string).
+If you don't have credentials set up, the following should work instead: `'postgres://localhost:5432/mskchat'`

 To run the application your first time, execute the following: